Nationalisation of Northern Rock: Restoration of confidence

 By October customers appeared to be regaining confidence in the bank, when it emerged that there had been a surge in the number of new accounts which had been opened.
 People appeared to see Northern Rock as a safe place to put their money, given the current status as a nationalised bank which cannot fail.
 The bank decided to remove some of their savings products from the market, as the bank has a commitment to take only a 1.5% share of total UK retail deposits.

 In January 2009 the media began to speculate about the Government having plans to use Northern Rock as a way of boosting lending.
 On 19 January, it was announced that Northern Rock would change its business strategy by offering more retention deals to its existing mortgage borrowers as their products expire, hence taking longer to pay back the remainder of its Government loan.
 Alistair Darling noted that it was "not appropriate for Northern Rock to continue to shrink its activities".
 Reuters reported on 23 January, that the Government were considering injecting up to £10 billion into Northern Rock, as a new business plan at the bank.
-However, the European Commission may object to changes in how the bank is run, and that it may break EU state aid rules, and are investigating the matter.
+However, there was concern that the European Commission may object to changes in how the bank is run, that it could break EU state aid rules, and the Commission were investigating the matter.

 In late February media sources began reporting that a section of the bank was to become a "good bank", issuing more mortgages, when it is injected with £10–14 billion by the Government.
 On 23 February 2009 Northern Rock announced that they would be offering £14 billion worth of new mortgages, over the next two years, as a part of their new business plan.
 This new lending was partly funded by an increase in the government loan, a reversal of previous strategy to pay the loan off as quickly as possible by actively encouraging mortgage customers to leave when their mortgage deal matures.
 The reason for this change being government policy to increase the availability of credit.
 This £14 billion was split into £5 billion in 2009 and £9 billion in 2010.

 In March 2009 mortgages issued by the bank rose by 70%, compared to the previous month.
 In February 2010 The Times claimed that Northern Rock was interested in buying some of the branches of RBS and Lloyds.

 In February 2010 the government decided to remove the 100% guarantee of the deposits at Northern Rock.
 Savers received 3 months notice before the removal of the guarantee at the end of May.
-This means that, like most banks, only the first £50,000 (or as of October 2011, £85,000) deposited is guaranteed.
+This means that, like most banks, only the first £50,000 (or as of October 2011, £85,000) deposited was guaranteed.